edo1607/MLDL23-FL-project/README.md

 ### How to run

-Create a jupyter notebook file and upload it in the "run project" folder.
-Then write ```!main.py ``` in a new chunk followed by the line arguments, just like ```--num_epochs 9```.
+Create a jupyter notebook file and upload it in the "run_project" folder.
+Then import the ```main.py ``` file and type ```!main.py``` in a new chunk followed by the line arguments, just like ```--num_epochs 9```.
 Pay attention while setting these parameters, that are a little bit different depending on which part of the model you would like to use.